0xLiquidGlass/wallet-short-scripts/README.md

 - QR code functionality for generated address
 - Support for generating Cardano address

+### 2023 May 25
+- Support for generating Bitcoin address

 ## To use the scripts
 For this example, I will be using `ethereum/genethkey.py` .
 All scripts that uses Python will operate the same way unless stated